wangziqi2013/wangziqi2013.github.io/_posts/2018-03-17-Adding-Git-Contri-Calendar-To-Your-Static-Page.markdown

 onto your personal page.
 It is "dynamic" because the most recent update of your contribution history will be reflected the next time the page is refreshed.
 No effort of manually updating the calendar and even the static page itself is ever needed.
 It is "static" because no server-side programming is required.
-All you need is Javascript and ascynchronous XML HTTP request.
+All you need is Javascript and ascynchronous XML HTTP request (XHR).
 In the following demonstration we use [Github page](https://pages.github.com/) (github.io domain) as the content provider.
 A preview of the final effect is given in Figure 1.

 <hr />
 ![Preview]({{ "/static/contri-calendar/figure1-preview.png" | prepend: site.baseurl }} "Preview"){: width="800px"}
-**Figure 1 Preview**
+**Figure 1: Preview**
 {: align="middle"}
 <hr /><br />